sdoylelambda/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

   Describe a life-cycle event in React?

   a.
-Life-cycle events in react starts in constructor then the
+Life-cycle events in react starts in constructor then renders the react updates the DOM and mounting/unmounting.

  Explain the details of a Higher Order Component?